- Real Name: Harlan Krueger.

 Krueger then resumed being Hangman.
 It is likely that there was no case against him, and that the murders he committed had never been seriously investigated.

-In late 1985, Hangman attempted to execute a vagrant named Tyree Robinson.
+In early 1984 (modified date as discussed above), Hangman attempted to execute a vagrant named Tyree Robinson.
 Robinson was actually a brilliant engineer – but he was off his meds, and suffering from an acute paranoid episode.
 Iron Man (Tony Stark), who had recently become a vagrant after the Stane takeover, took the Hangman down to save Robinson.

 Krueger was picked up by the police and jailed.
 The real power in Los Angeles, the Pride criminal organisation, then discreetly came in and telepathically interrogated him.
 They were concerned about Iron Man operating in Los Angeles.